Lasse-Rodal/Palindrome-Checker/readMe.md

 In this project, I practiced:

 - Validating user input.
-- Dynamically showing and hiding elements using JavaScript.
+- Dynamically show and hide elements using JavaScript.
 - Using Flexbox for creating responsive layouts.
 - Adding interactivity through event listeners for user actions like input submission and reset.